gbudiman/slide-to-unlock.js/README.md

 # slide-to-unlock.js
-Slide To Unlock with Promise
+Slide To Unlock with Promise.
+A perfect alternative to Action-Confirm or Action-Undo design pattern combining improved user experience with ease-of-implementation.

+**What's with the Promise?**
+SlideToUnlock keeps the asynchronous nature of Javascript in mind.
+State transitions are triggered whenever a Promise object is fulfilled (or rejected).

 # Usage
 ## Including